 Ramo et al. (2017) present a valuable study in north-eastern Spain on protozoan cyst reduction (Cryptosporidium and Giardia) in 13 out of 23 conventional activated sludge plants that do not practice disinfection.
 The treatment plants served populations from 5,000 to over 660,000, with only 3 plants serving populations over 20,000.
 Most plants discharged their effluents into rivers, but three reused their effluents for irrigation of parks, residential lawns, and agriculture.

-The results of that study are presented in Figure 3 for influent-effluent cyst concentrations and log10 reduction, and for cyst concentrations found in dewatered sludges.
-The influent (oo)cyst concentrations were higher for Giardia than Cryptosporidium (754 − 6,606 versus 22 − 456 cysts/L, respectively), and log10 reduction ranged from 1.50 - 2.34 for Giardia and from 0.35 - 1.63 for Cryptosporidium, reduction rates that would be considered insufficient if the effluents were directly reused for agricultural irrigation or if they were discharged into surface waters used downstream for irrigation or drinking water supply (Feachem et al., 1983).
+The results of that study are presented in Figure 3 for influent-effluent cyst concentrations and log10 reduction, and for (oo)cyst concentrations found in dewatered sludges.
+The influent (oo)cyst concentrations were higher for Giardia than Cryptosporidium (754 − 6,606 versus 22 − 456 (oo)cysts/L, respectively), and log10 reduction ranged from 1.89 for Giardia and 0.34 for Cryptosporidium, reduction rates that would be considered insufficient if the effluents were directly reused for agricultural irrigation or if they were discharged into surface waters used downstream for irrigation or drinking water supply (Feachem et al., 1983).

 The (oo)cyst concentrations measured in dewatered sludges were relatively high, ranging from 23 − 475 cysts/g TS for Giardia and 2 − 44 cysts/g TS for Cryptosporidium, with cyst viability exceeding 60%.
 Viability of cysts in effluents ranged 52 − 74% for Giardia and 61 − 91% for Cryptosporidium.
-The authors conclude that: 1) Giardia and Cryptosporidium are ubiquitous pathogens in the study area with a higher prevalence in the population than indicated by diagnostic data; 2) the high numbers of potentially viable (oo)cysts in effluents and dewatered sludge is a consequence of the limited efficacy of wastewater treatment plants; and 3) the results raise concerns regarding environmental impact and public health associated with disposal and reuse of treated wastewater and highlight the need for legislation that includes pathogens in regulation for wastewater reuse (Ramo et al., 2017).
+The authors conclude that: (1) Giardia and Cryptosporidium are ubiquitous pathogens in the study area with a higher prevalence in the population than indicated by diagnostic data; (2) the high numbers of potentially viable (oo)cysts in effluents and dewatered sludge is a consequence of the limited efficacy of wastewater treatment plants; and (3) the results raise concerns regarding environmental impact and public health associated with disposal and reuse of treated wastewater and highlight the need for legislation that includes regulating pathogens during wastewater reuse (Ramo et al., 2017).

 Tyagi et al. (2011) monitored two activated sludge plants, one waste stabilization pond system, and one Upflow Anaerobic Sludge Blanket (UASB)-polishing pond plant in India for fecal coliforms and helminth eggs; the results for the two activated sludge plants are presented in Figure 4.
 Concentrations of helminth eggs ranged from 23.4 − 71.2 eggs/L in the influent and from nondetectable to 4.3 eggs/L in the effluent, with a mean log10 reduction of 1.40 and 1.55 respectively in the two plants.
 Fecal coliform log10 reduction was much higher at 2.22 and 3.10 reported for the two systems.

 Rose et al. (2004) performed a detailed study of six activated sludge treatment plants in the U.S. by monitoring reduction of indicator bacteria and viruses, enteric viruses, and two protozoan pathogens, Cryptosporidium and Giardia, in individual unit processes.
 That study thus enables an analyses of pathogen reduction by unit processes through the activated sludge treatment train.
 Rose et al. (1996) also provided some of the few available data on helminth egg reduction in an activated sludge plant.
 The data from these two studies for activated sludge treatment without disinfection are presented in Figure 5.
-Reduction in secondary effluents the log10 reductions ranged from 1.62 - 3.11 for fecal coliforms, 1.85 - 2.44 for enterovirus, 1.23 - 2.67 for Giardia and 1.11 - 1.92 for Cryptosporidium, and less than 2.40 for helminth survival, in terms of (oo)cysts/L is much lower: 0.65 - 8.34 cysts/L compared with 22 - 81 cysts/L for Giardia, and 0.28 - 0.84 cysts/L compared with 38 - 49 oocysts/L for Cryptosporidium.
-These differences underscore the relationship of influent and effluent concentrations for a given log10 reduction; that is, higher influent pathogen concentrations will lead to correspondingly higher effluent concentrations (survival).
+For secondary effluents, the log10 reductions ranged from 1.62 - 3.11 for fecal coliforms, 1.85 - 2.44 for enterovirus, 1.62 - 3.11 for fecal coliforms, 1.85 - 2.44 for enterovirus, 1.23 - 2.67 for Giardia and 1.11 - 1.92 for Cryptosporidium, and greater than 2.40 for helminths.
+Although the low end log10 reduction for Giardia and Cryptosporidium were similar (1.23 and 1.11 respectively), the corresponding effluent concentration for Giardia was an order of magnitudue higher than Cryptosporidium, 8.3 cysts/L versus 0.84 (oo)cysts/L. These differences underscore the relationship of influent and effluent concentrations for a given log10 reduction; that is, higher influent pathogen concentrations will lead to correspondingly higher effluent concentrations (survival).

 Activated sludge plants in countries where disinfection is mandated by regulations rely on final stage disinfection to remove pathogens, and typically do so without monitoring the effectiveness of pathogen reduction in upstream unit processes prior to disinfection.
 Worldwide mechanized wastewater treatment plants, of which activated sludge is the most common, continue to be designed principally for removal of organic suspended and soluble solids.
 Disinfection, if used, is incorporated as the final unit process before discharge.